Read our full Safe Child Policy here.

 A Clean Library

 We expect everyone to keep the library neat and clean, so please pick up after yourself if a mess happens.
-Vending machine food and snacks may be enjoyed in the cafe only.
-Drinks with lids may be enjoyed in the library away from computer tables.
-Restaurant food is not allowed in the library.
+Until further notice, no food or drinks of any kind are allowed in the library.
 Remember that the library is a public place.
 The library can’t be responsible for items that are lost or stolen, so please keep track of your belongings.

 A Respectful, Peaceful Library